cloudnull/rcbops_allinone_inone/README.rst

 This script is presently using the v4.1.2 TAG by default from the rcbops-cookbooks repo : (https://github.com/rcbops/chef-cookbooks).
 See the **Configuration Options** section on available options if you would like to try a different version of the Rackspace Private Cloud Software.

+This script assumes you will have at least 2 networks installed on the AIO instance. **IE you should have setup eth0 and eth1.**.
+If you are not sure, run `ip a` to see what networks you have on your proposed AIO instance.

 This script works with Ubuntu 12.04 and CentOS6/RHEL6
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~